muffinresearch/cog/README.md

 ## Example and docs

 The docs of this tree are rendered with cog itself (so meta :)).
 Check them out here: http://cog.muffinresear.ch/

+## Todos

+* Split out the rendering of each file - to make file watching a bit nicer.
+* Add sourcecode live updating.
+* Add injection of snippet into a page by selector.
+* Add a jsx example.